-The Academy did not carry out any direct fundraising activities in the year ending 31st August 2020.
+The Academy did not carry out any direct fundraising activities in the year ending 31st August 2021.
 It is associated with Friends of Forest Bridge, registered charity number 1160245.
-No funds were received in the year ending 31st August 2020.
+Friends of Forest Bridge contributed £42,476 in the year which contributed towards costs of the outdoor play equipment. and the full cost of the therapies gym in the new school building.